Belgorod–Bogodukhov offensive operation: Offensive operation

 While the German intention was to "pinch off" the Red Army's offensive thrust at the base of the penetration between Borisovka and Grayvoron south of Vorskla river, the rapid tempo of the Steppe and Voronezh Fronts offensive meant that by the time the counter-attacks were executed the city had been evacuated on 6 August, and German forces were now defending Kharkov.
 The Wehrmacht's Mobile Forces were heading into an encounter with the main thrust of the Soviet Front tank armies.
 The German counter-attacks were carried out by the III Panzercorps of the Armeeabteilung "Kempf" in the Olshany area, and the XLVIII Panzercorps of the 4th Panzerarmee in the two-pincer manoeuvre of the Krasnokutsk and Akhtyrka areas.
-In the fighting that took place on both sides of the Merla & Merchik rivers, the superiority of the German Panzer Divisions was clearly evident, in spite of being involved in combat operations continuously since the 5th of July.
-Whilst 5th SS Panzer Division 'Wiking' & 3rd Panzer Division conducted primarily defensive operations, 2nd SS Panzer Division 'Das Reich', 3rd SS Panzer Division 'Totenkopf' repeatedly blunted attacks of Soviet elements south of the rivers and Bogodukhov.
+In the fighting that took place on both sides of the Merla and Merchik rivers, the superiority of the German Panzer Divisions was clearly evident, in spite of being involved in combat operations continuously since 5 July.
+Whilst 5th SS Panzer Division 'Wiking' and 3rd Panzer Division conducted primarily defensive operations, 2nd SS Panzer Division 'Das Reich', 3rd SS Panzer Division 'Totenkopf' repeatedly blunted attacks of Soviet elements south of the rivers and Bogodukhov.
 As at Prokhorovka, the Russians enjoyed tremendous numerical superiority in tanks.
-Both 1st Tank Army & 5th Guards Tank Army began the operations with over 500 tanks each, while the SS Divisions never had more than about 30-50 tanks each at any time during August.
+Both 1st Tank Army and 5th Guards Tank Army began the operations with over 500 tanks each, while the SS divisions never had more than about 30-50 tanks each at any time during August.
 In spite of this, all Soviet attempts to penetrate to the railroad line were repulsed with bloody losses in men and tremendous loss in tanks.
-Katukov's 1st Tank Army thrusts south of the Merchik were repeatedly cut off & destroyed by III Panzercorps.
-The attempts by Rotmistrov's 5th Guards Tank Army Army to penetrate to the rail line from east of Bogodukhov were frustrated by 3rd Panzer Division & 'Wiking', with key defensive fighting by elements of 'Das Reich'.
-'Totenkopf' executed a masterful attack that cut off elements of infantry and armour from the 27th Army & 6th Guards Army south of Krasnokutsk and then rolled down the line of supply toward Kolomak, south of Konstantinovka.
+Katukov's 1st Tank Army thrusts south of the Merchik were repeatedly cut off and destroyed by III Panzercorps.
+The attempts by Rotmistrov's 5th Guards Tank Army to penetrate to the rail line from east of Bogodukhov were frustrated by 3rd Panzer Division and 'Wiking', with key defensive fighting by elements of 'Das Reich'.
+'Totenkopf' executed a masterful attack that cut off elements of infantry and armour from the 27th Army and 6th Guards Army south of Krasnokutsk and then rolled down the line of supply toward Kolomak, south of Konstantinovka.
 Subsequent attacks encircled disorganized elements of several Russian Divisions and destroyed major portions of them after brief fighting.
-Subsequently, 'Totenkopf' drove to the Merla & forced a crossing of that river and linked up with 4th Panzerarmee spearheads at Parchomovka.
-However Großdeutschland was forced to withdraw from that town by Soviet pressure on its Northern flank, & this success could not be followed up.
+Subsequently, 'Totenkopf' drove to the Merla and forced a crossing of that river and linked up with 4th Panzerarmee spearheads at Parchomovka.
+However, Großdeutschland was forced to withdraw from that town by Soviet pressure on its Northern flank, and this success could not be followed up.